 The acclaimed duo is proud to have commissioned new work from American composition’s best established talent and rising stars, including Drew Baker, Zack Browning, Andrea La Rose, Ned McGowan, Brendon Randall-Myers, Ivan Trevino, and Ken Ueno.
 Many of these commissions can be heard on their full-length album, Variety Show on the Aerocade Music label, and on their debut 2013 EP, Things We Dream About.
 Their albums and performances have enjoyed warm reviews from outlets across the United States, including Cleveland Classical, Chicago Classical Review, The Flute View, and ArtsATL, among others.

 Aerocade release: Variety Show

-San Francisco-based cellist Hannah Addario-Berry has been delighting music lovers around the world for over a decade.
+San Francisco-based cellist Hannah Addario-Berry [she/her] has been delighting music lovers around the world for over a decade.
 Specializing in chamber music and solo repertoire, Hannah is passionately committed to performing music by living composers.
 Along with her exquisite cello playing, Hannah’s warmth and unique presentation style enables listeners to forge a deeper connection with music.

 In 2015, Hannah created Scordatura, an innovative project combining Zoltán Kodály’s monumental Sonata for Solo Cello with a series of newly commissioned works, all of which share a unique altered tuning of the cello.
 Scordatura celebrated the centenary of Kodály’s Sonata and explored a new sound space for solo cello.
 Hannah performed the program in 25 cities around the US and Canada and recorded Scordatura in early 2016.
 Her previous album, Lady in the East, features music for solo cello by the Canadian composer Stephen Brown and was reviewed by Gramophone Magazine in October 2014.